salihigde/CarND-Advanced-Lane-Lines/writeup_template.md

 The function gets warped image size as a parameter. `xm_per_pix` and `ym_per_pix` are used for converting pixel to meters in real world.
 After finding left and right fitted points I use the curvature function to calculate left and right curvature separately and return the results by rounding them.
 Finally I took the average of left and right curvature to calculate the curvature from middle of the road.

-The function `add_radius_and_distance_to_img` in line 31 in my code in `detectlines.py` I took the x and y points that are near to car, in edge or the road lines.
+The function `add_radius_and_distance_to_img` in line 31 in my code in `detectlines.py` I took the x and y points that are near to car, in the edge of road lines.
 After finding that points I just took the average to find the center point of the car.

 The function `add_radius_and_distance_to_img` in line 32 in my code in `detectlines.py` I used camera `center_center` points with the center of the image points to determine how far the car is from the center.
 In that line I multiplied the result by `xm_per_pix` to find real environment results and multiplied by `1000` to find result in `cm`